-Like most pairs of convertible pants, you have to take off your footwear in order to remove the lower legs (although this is not necessary with the REI Sahara Convertible pants).
+Like most pairs of convertible pants, you have to take off your footwear to remove the lower legs.
 They perform decently as shorts, but we found that the zippers consistently did not run as smoothly as other convertibles and often got caught up in the fabric.
 Consequently, we were less likely to want to pause in the middle of an activity to take off or reattach the legs.

-The included belt is a nice addition.
-It feels a little cheap, but it's very easy to fasten and tighten or remove altogether if you don't need it.
+The included belt is an excellent addition.
+It feels a little cheap, but it's straightforward to fasten and tighten or remove altogether if you don't need it.
 When we buckled a pack hip belt around it, we could feel the plastic buckle of the pants slipping on the pack buckle, so we often ditched it.

 At $60, they are one of the least expensive pairs in this review.
 We don't have concerns about their durability more than the average hiking pant, but we would also choose a lot of other pairs for almost any outdoor activity, so they would probably spend a lot of time in the closet.
 We recommend opting to spend a little more to get a lot more if you want to use these pants for a range of outdoor activities.

 The Columbia Silver Ridge Convertible pants didn't perform in our testing period as well as they look.
-This model has an admirable set of pockets, but their lack of water resistance and restrictive material mean that they have limited versatility.
+This model has a good set of pockets, but their lack of water resistance and restrictive material means that they have limited versatility.
 If the price is your number one priority above all else, then give them a look.
 But if you need a high-performing pair of pants, we suggest turning to one of our award winners.

 — Ben Applebaum-Bauch